CumulusNetworks/docs/content/cumulus-linux-513/System-Configuration/NVIDIA-User-Experience-NVUE/Format-Check.md

 draft: true
 ---

-The NVUE openAPI schema references the `format` keyword, which takes a string that represents the format of valid input for a given property.
+The NVUE openAPI schema references the `format` keyword, which takes a string that represents the format of valid input for a given property (such as `format: ipv4`, `format: float`, and so on).
 This section lists the formats that the schema uses and provides valid examples.

 ## Reserved Names